 There is enough understanding about birth order to know that there is importance associated with what position one is in the family.
 And so, when this order gets changed through adoption, it could be hard on the resident child who gets displaced.

 First, there is the bad news.
 As with most things relating to the impact adoption has on the resident siblings, how to help the displaced child adjust is not something that people are researching or talking about.

-for the family to withstand, so the more common practice is to place younger children in a family.
+Most assume that the adjustment difficulties would be too much for the family to withstand, so the more common practice is to place younger children in a family.

 I have found that the information available is geared towards families still in the pre-matching stage, not families who have already identified the child, or who already brought their child home.

 The good news is that I have identified a few factors associated with greater adjustment success, which I share below.

 The younger the resident child is, the less likely there will be a negative impact to a displaced family order.

 Experts say that if the resident child is under the age of three, then there will be less disruption as they haven’t settled into the power of their particular family order.

 Your resident child will do best by having conversations with you about these role shifts in birth order.
 It’s never too late to have these conversations.